How to Restrict WordPress Posts for Specific Dates

 • Enable restrictions: Tick/untick this checkbox to enable/disable the global conditions.

 • Global restrictions: Here you’ll see all the global conditions you create.
+You can add new conditions by clicking on Add conditions.

 • Don’t apply restrictions for these user roles: You’ll see a list of user roles for which the conditions won’t be applied.
 By default, we will not apply restrictions for administrators, editors, and any user with the capability edit_others_posts.